eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

-When the user logs in, we will store the username as a session attribute under an arbitrary key.
+When the user logs in, we store the username as a session attribute under an arbitrary key.
 As such, we can check if the user is logged in by checking if that attribute is set.

 #### **SecurityService.java**
 ```java